ArtifactForms/ChatBot/documentation/project.md

 ## Chatbots: A Complex Interplay of Models

 Chatbots are far more sophisticated than simple question-answer systems.
 They often rely on a combination of models to create natural and helpful conversations.
+While chatbots can be complex, we can break down the core concept into a simplified representation to understand their basic functionality.

+A typical chatbot involves:

+* **User:** The user sends a text message to the chatbot.
+* **Intent Recognition:** The chatbot's intent recognition system analyzes the message to determine the user's intent (e.g., greeting, asking a question, making a request).
+* **Response Generation:** Based on the recognized intent, the response generation system selects or generates an appropriate response.
+* **User:** The chatbot sends the generated response back to the user.

+This simplified model highlights the fundamental components of a chatbot, providing a solid foundation for further exploration.

 ```
 classDiagram